-Employment within the parish includes agriculture, road haulage, hospitality (one public house/restaurant and a conference/events centre), various occupations on a small industrial estate and people working from home, probably around 50 jobs in all.
+Employment within the parish includes agriculture, road haulage, hospitality (one public house/restaurant and a conference/events centre) and people working from home, probably around 50 jobs in all.
 There is no shop, post office, school or playgroup in the parish.